How tokenization improves the fintech industry

 The current state of the fintech sector

-The total fintech market in 2020 was $110.57 billion, and it keeps growing every year.
+The total tokenization and fintech market in 2020 was $110.57 billion, and it keeps growing every year.
 Economists believe the market will reach a valuation of $698.48 billion by 2030.
 At the moment, the most relevant fintech trends and challenges are as follows:

 1. Embedded solutions in banks